microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Build the Python module on the Raspberry Pi

 For this step, you'll be working with your the Raspberry Pi device.
-If your Pi device is accessible over the network, you can copy the directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+If your Pi device is accessible over the network, copy the directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.

 Log in to your Raspberry Pi, find the directory you just copied from your computer, and build the python module that wraps the ELL model.